antoinefreches/CleaningDataProject/README.md

 to the names of varNames.
 We can perform some cleaning manipulations on c, like replacing the "-" or "()" by empty values.
 This is done using the gsub function and results in a character vector called e.
 We apply the tolower() function to e, which gives us the vector f.
 This is in order to have only non-capital letters in our names.
+We could have used more explicit names like replacing std by "standarddeviation" but we disagree with this approach and prefer to keep reasonably short names for our columnds.
 Finally, we concatenate "activity" and "individual" to our 79 names.
 These are going to be the 81 names of our 81 colmumns in combDF2.
 This gives us a vector g, which we simply assign to the names of combDF2.

 ##5.
 From the data set in step 4, creates a second, independent tidy data set with the average of each
 variable for each activity and each subject.

+We load the reshape2 library in order to use the melt and dcast functions.
+We create a new data frame called MeltDF, which the result of applying the melt function to combDF2, specifying that the 2 ids are "activity" and
+"individual", and that the variables are the columns corresponding to the names vector f (i.e. all the other columns).
+MeltDF is now a slim data frame, with 813621 rows and 4 columns.
+We use the dcast function to create RecastDF, where all individuals and activities have been summarized with their mean values.
+The resulting data frame (RecastDF), had 180 rows and 81 columns.